 ASL Interpreting Fund: To provide funding for ASL interpreting and to build the bridge between the Deaf and Hard of Hearing and the general Jewish Community

-Gladys and Murray Goldstein Cultural Center Fund: Enables the Temple to present exhibits and improve the Cultural Center
+Gladys & Murray Goldstein Cultural Center Fund: Enables the Temple to present exhibits and improve the Cultural Center

 Kehillah School Childhood Program Fund: To support Kehillah programs

-Music Fund: To increase the quality of the musical presentations and add to the culture of the Temple
+Music Fund: To support musical porograms and cultural life of the Temple

 Prayer Book Fund: To enable the Temple to purchase prayer books